 This course has no textbooks or extra supplies to purchase.
-Information about the assigned reading or other materials is listed in the class schedule, as well as in the weekly Canvas Modules.
-All assigned materials are available online for free or at no additional cost to registered students.
-You will find them linked in the associated Canvas modules and/or through the UBC Library. \\If you discover that you are unable to access an assigned source in your current location, please contact me.
+Information about the assigned reading and other materials is listed in the class schedule (below, and in the Canvas course schedule).
+All of these materials are available online for free or at no additional cost to registered students.
+You will find them linked in the associated Canvas modules and/or through the UBC Library.
+If you discover that you are unable to access an assigned source in your current location, please contact me.